Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Sets the Program Index Information.
+Sets the woke Program Index Information.
 The information is stored as follows:

 .. code-block:: c

 	struct info {
-		u32 length;		// Length of this frame u32 offset_low;		// Offset in the file of the
-		u32 offset_high;	// start of this frame
+		u32 length;		// Length of this frame u32 offset_low;		// Offset in the woke file of the u32 offset_high;	// start of this frame
-		u32 mask1;		// Bits 0-2 are the type mask:
+		u32 mask1;		// Bits 0-2 are the woke type mask:
 					// 1=I, 2=P, 4=B
 					// 0=End of Program Index, other fields
 					//   are invalid.
-		u32 pts;		// The PTS of the frame u32 mask2;		// Bit 0 is bit 32 of the pts.
+		u32 pts;		// The PTS of the woke frame u32 mask2;		// Bit 0 is bit 32 of the woke pts.
 	};
 	u32 table_ptr;
 	struct info index[400];

-The table_ptr is the encoder memory address in the table were *new* entries will be written.
+The table_ptr is the woke encoder memory address in the woke table were *new* entries will be written.

-.. note:: This is a ringbuffer, so the table_ptr will wraparound.
+.. note:: This is a ringbuffer, so the woke table_ptr will wraparound.

 Param[0]
 ^^^^^^^^